Infomaker/writer-toolbox/README.md

 ```

 ## How to release
 1. Follow principle of [gitflow](https://www.atlassian.com/git/tutorials/comparing-workflows/gitflow-workflow) when creating a new release
 2. Don´t forget to update this README.md with new release information (bottom of file)
 3. Build release using jenkins "build-writer-toolbox-release"
 4. Build and push release to homebrew following the instructions found here: https://github.com/Infomaker/homebrew-repo

 ### Prerequisites
 The AWS environment must have a user with enough privileges to perform the operations available in the writer-tool.
 Credentials for the user should be stored in a file, credentials.txt, in `~/.aws` directory.
+By specifying which
+"profile" (parameter `-p` or `-profile`), you will use the credentials connected to that profile in the credentials file.

-In addition, it is possible to specify
-a AWS region as part of the profile (must be located on line below `aws_secret_access_key` or `pemfile` (if used)).
-Region will
+In addition, it is possible to specify a AWS region as part of the profile (must be located on line below
-be overriden if writer-tool is executed with parameter `-region`.
-If no region is specified, writer-tool defaults to `eu-west-1`.
+`aws_secret_access_key` or `pemfile` (if used)).
+Region will be overridden if writer-tool is executed with parameter
+`-region`.
+If no region is specified at all, writer-tool defaults to `eu-west-1`.

 ```bash
 [default]